atsushieno/aap-juce/README.md

 ## How to try it out?

-There are some release builds at [aap-juce-world](https://github.com/atsushieno/aap-juce-world) that contains various
+You would have to build and install each host and/or plugin from source so far, or look for the APKs from the build artifacts zip archives from successful GitHub Actions workflow runs.

 You need a host app and a plugin to try at least one plugin via one host.
 This repository does not contain any application within itself.

 The host can be either `aaphostsample` in android-audio-plugin-framework repo, or `AudioPluginHost` in [aap-juce-plugin-host](https://github.com/atsushieno/aap-juce-plugin-host) repo (which is JUCE AudioPluginHost with AAP support).

-The plugin can be either `aapbarebonepluginsample` in android-audio-plugin-framework repo (more stable), or plugins like `apps/andes` in aap-juce-ports repo (less stable, but simplest in the aap-juce world).
+The plugin can be either `aapbarebonepluginsample` in android-audio-plugin-framework repo (more stable), or any plugin from the [Existing ports](#Existing%20ports) section.

-For those `aap-juce-*` repositories that are part of `aap-juce-world`, `make` will build them.
+For those `aap-juce-*` repositories, `make` will build them.

 For JUCE apps that use Projucer, JUCE Android apps are generated and built under `Builds/Android/app/build/outputs/` in each app directory.
 Though we typically use Android Studio and open `Builds/Android` and then run or debug there, once top-level `make` ran successfully.